WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 Whenever you cast a spell of 1st level or higher that deals damage, you can choose one creature you can see within 30 feet.
 That creature regains hit points equal to twice the spell's level.

 In addition, whenever you cast a spell of 1st level or higher that restores hit points, you can choose one creature you can see within 30 feet.
-That creature takes an amount of radiant or necrotic damage (your choice) equal to twice the spell's level.
+That creature takes an amount of necrotic, psychic, or radiant damage (your choice) equal to twice the spell's level.

 You can use either effect of Atonement only once per casting of a spell.